giantswarm/capi-migration-cli/README.md

   * migrate aws credentials for the cluster by create a AWSClusterRoleIdentity in the CAPI MC
   * disable machine health check on the Vintage CRs to avoid aws-operator to terminate nodes during migration
   * scale down app operator for the migrated WC on the vintage MC to avoid issues of overwriting apps
+  * clean up charts for `cilium`,`coredns`,`vertical-pod-autoscaler-crd`,`aws-ebs-csi-driver`,`aws-cloud-controller-manager` as in CAPI they are managed by `HelmRelease` CR and not by App or Chart CR.
+THis operation add pause annotation on the chart and remove finalizers and them delete its , leaving app deployed.

 * [optional] Stop Vintage CR reconciliation
   * [optional part - needs to be set via flag]